NYUAppSec/appsec_hw3/README.md

 * Each running service gets a DNS name that corresponds to the service name.
 So to refer to the proxy running on port 8080, you would use `proxy-service:8080`.

+* You can see what the final result of Part 2 will look like [here](./FAQ.md#how-do-i-know-if-i-have-finished-part-2).

 ## Grading

 Total points: 100